totodev999/go-cli/README.md

+# Go CLI Tool

-# About
+## About

-I heard Golang is good for cli-tools, so as learning Golang I develop very easy cli-tool.
+A simple CLI tool built with Go as a learning project.
+This project demonstrates how to create command-line applications using Go and the Cobra framework.

 ## Technologies

-- Golang
+- Go (Golang)
-- Cobra
+- Cobra - A powerful library for creating modern CLI applications

+## Setup

+1. Install Go from the official website: https://golang.org/dl/
+2. Install Cobra CLI:

+   go install github.com/spf13/cobra-cli@latest
+   go mod tidy
+   go build -o cli-tool

 ## How to add script